concord-consortium/lara-sharing-plugin/README.md

 A LARA plugin that allows students to share work with each other.

+**NOTE: this currently only works with CODAP interactives that have scaling enabled**

 Link for how to add and author LARA Sharing Plugin on an interactive:
 https://docs.google.com/document/d/1miUegNqEISfpm675uCSdDKxCKD16a9Kzw2-VKMvRGpA/edit?usp=sharing